GoaFan77/Enhanced4XModRepo/Readme.txt

 		- Range of Orkulus Starbase' Disruptor weapons increased to 8000 meters to match the pulse guns.
 		- Reduced cooldown time of Rankulas swarm deployment abilities.
 		- Change Combat Nanite Swarm to use capitalship damage type.
+		- Increased the Planet Bombing range of all Titans to 5000.
 		- Ice planets can now get the Crystal Miners planet bonus.
 		- Fix a vanilla bug where Strikecraft can trigger Gas Giant AoE damage on Death.
 		- Fair versions of Alpine, Greenhouse, Moon, and Oceanic planets no longer can have planet bonuses.